tanbro/redis_func_cache/README.md

     pip install git+https://github.com/tanbro/redis_func_cache.git@main
     ```

-The library supports [hiredis](https://github.com/redis/hiredis).
+The library supports [hiredis](https://github.com/redis/hiredis) which is strongly **recommended**.
 Installing it can significantly improve performance.
 It is an optional dependency and can be installed by running: `pip install redis_func_cache[hiredis]`.

 If [Pygments](https://pygments.org/) is installed, the library will automatically remove comments and empty lines from Lua scripts evaluated on the [Redis](https://redis.io/) server, which can slightly improve performance. *Pygments* is also an optional dependency and can be installed by running: `pip install redis_func_cache[pygments]`.